 I looked into booking kids Pizza Express parties for Ted’s birthday last year but ended up doing my own cupcake decorating party under a wet gazebo.

-I was so impressed by kids Pizza Express parties, I would heartily recommend it for kids aged 6 upwards.
+I was so impressed with how our party went, I would heartily recommend booking one especially for primary school aged children.

 Here’s what happens at a kids Pizza Express party:

 Initially the kids are all frog marched upstairs to wash their hands.
 Then they are sat down and given hats and aprons.
 Every child is allocated a number on their hat that they can decorate with stickers and crayons.
 The pizzas will later be identified by small squares of paper coated in olive oil marked with each child’s hat number.